 - Once accepted pick which videos to monetize

 Once you’re up and running the money can then start to trickle in.
 Remember that it doesn’t mean you can’t make money at all on the first videos you upload.
-It means you won’t make money on the first 10,000 views.
-For example, if you uploaded 10 videos and they each averaged 100 hours of viewing time and earned you 1,000 subscribers, you could then apply to the YouTube Partner Program and monetize them.
-If those same videos then go on to get another 50,000 views you would profit from those 50,000 views.
+It means you won’t make money on the initial views you receive.
+For example, if you uploaded 40 videos and they each averaged 100 hours of viewing time and earned you 1,000 subscribers, you could then apply to the YouTube Partner Program and monetize them.
+If those same videos then go on to get more views you would profit from the new views.

 You can still put links in video descriptions to your own blog.
 You can also still do sponsored videos such as when you’ve been given a product to review.
-This means although you can’t profit from the video ads immediately there are still other opportunities.
-For example, if you have a link to your own website in the description people may click on that and in-turn you then make money from your own website.
+This means although you can’t profit from the Google Adense video ads immediately there are still other opportunities.
+For example, if you have a link to your own website in the description people may click on that and in turn, you then make money from your own website.

-For those starting out it does mean you will lose a bit of early revenue.
+For those starting out it does mean you’ll lose a bit of early revenue.
 How much could you miss out on?
-I’ve done a bit of googling and getting an accurate figure on how much YouTubers earn per thousand views of their videos is difficult.
+Getting an accurate figure on how much YouTubers earn per thousand views of their videos is difficult.
 Lot’s of different websites say different things.
-I’ve seen figures as low as $0.30 and as high as $7.60 with everything else in between.
+Some figures are as low as $0.30 and as high as $7.60 with everything else in between.

-If you are in the early stages of creating a channel or have been considering it – don’t let the change to Youtube requirements for monetization put you off.
+If you’re in the early stages of creating a channel or have been considering it – don’t let YouTube requirements for monetization put you off.

-The aim of the change is to look after genuine uploaders.
+The aim of these requirements is to look after genuine uploaders over the long term.
 It’s aimed at stopping money flowing to those who create new channels to upload other people’s content and then make a few bucks from it.
 This change will deter some people from doing that.
-Anything that protects those of us who are genuine users is a good thing!
+Anything that protects those YouTubers who are genuine users is a good thing!

 This could also mean there are fewer total videos on YouTube that are monetized.
 Perhaps that will push up the revenue received as advertisers have to compete for display slots a bit more.
 So, if you want to earn money from a channel for many years, what are you waiting for, get creating!
 The sooner you meet the requirements the sooner you start getting paid on YouTube!